zhaque44/clj-tests/README.md

 ## Profiles

 Having a `:dev` profile & a `:test` profile defined in your project.clj allows you to be flexible when specifying project specific development/testing tooling.
-Certain profiles are active by default unless you specify
+Certain profiles are active by default unless you specify the `:dev` profile is their active by default, the `:test` profile is not active by default, as you can see in the example belowwe have our `profiles` defined.
+You should be able to notice how the dev dependent libraries are in a separate block as the test dependent libraries.

 ```clojure
 :profiles {:dev {:dependencies